RobWar-code/tippit/README.md

 follows:

-Assuming the average distance from the midpoint of the platform to its gateway is 50 pixels and that this takes 0.7 seconds to traverse at a tilt of 3 degrees.
+Assuming the average distance from the midpoint of the platform to its gateway is 50 pixels and that this takes 2.5 seconds to traverse at a tilt of 3 degrees.
 - We have s = a * t^2 hence
-- a = 50 / 0.49 ~ 100 pixels per second per second
+- a = 50 / 6.25 ~ 8 pixels per second per second

 Since this is derivative as a proportion of the vertical 180 degrees
-- We have 100 = 3 / 180 * G
+- We have 8 = (3 / 180) * G
-- G = (180 * 100) / 3 = 6000 pixels per second per second (as a theoretical maximum)
+- G = (180 * 8) / 3 = 480 pixels per second per second (as a theoretical maximum)

 The final velocity is also calculated as this carries over to the next measurement.

-Since the ticker for the ball operates at 1/60 of a second, we can adjust the calculations accordingly, ie G = 100 pixels per tick per tick.
+Since the ticker for the ball operates at 1/60 of a second, we can adjust the calculations accordingly, ie G = 8 pixels per tick per tick.
+We can adjust this as required for ease of play.

 As the ball rolls, the spot rotates around the circle (beginning from the vertical) and this completes s / (PI * D) revolutions where D is the diameter of the disk.
 So we